mourtallah/mourtallah.github.io/gdi-intro-python/set3/slides/part1.md

 @@@

 ###Data Scientists and Statisticians <!-- .element: class="fragment" -->
-Analysts and scientists who specialize in the Derivation of insights, descriptive or predictivce models from data for inference or artificial intelligence applications. <!-- .element: class="fragment" -->
+Analysts and scientists who specialize in the derivation of insights, descriptive or predictivce models from data for inference or artificial intelligence applications. <!-- .element: class="fragment" -->

 * Notable Packages : Numpy, SciPy, Pandas, SciKitLearn. <!-- .element: class="fragment" -->
 @@@